Skip to main content

 Collects ERC-20 tokens into escrow using the client’s off-chain ERC-3009 signature.
 The payer never submits a transaction.

-The operator calls the token collector during authorize() or charge(), passing the client’s signature as collectorData.
-The collector executes receiveWithAuthorization (ERC-3009) to pull tokens from the payer into escrow.
+The escrow calls the token collector during authorize() or charge(), passing the client’s signature as collectorData.
+The collector executes receiveWithAuthorization (ERC-3009) to pull tokens from the payer.

 Features

-• EIP-6492 support - Handles smart wallet clients with deployment bytecode in signatures
+• EIP-6492 support: handles smart wallet clients with deployment bytecode in signatures (via ERC6492SignatureHandler)

-• Deadline-based expiry - validBefore timestamp prevents stale authorizations
+• Deadline-based expiry: validBefore (typically now + maxTimeoutSeconds) blocks stale authorizations

 The client signs an EIP-712 typed data message with primary type ReceiveWithAuthorization: